abhishekp2917/food_blog_template/README.md

 # Food blog application

 This food blog application is a static website which is a template for how food blog websites may look like.
-It is responsive and for responsiveness, most of CSS is done using bootstrap
+It is responsive and most of stylesheet is done using bootstrap.